K-100 (1957-1978)

 History

-The route was reconstructed and re-aligned in its entirety in 2012 as part of upgrading K-18 between Junction City and Manhattan to a four-lane freeway.
+The route was reconstructed on a new alignment in 2012 as part of upgrading K-18 between Junction City and Manhattan to a four-lane freeway.

 Length: 0.376 miles